This is a review of the online course UX Basics by Lis Hubert, an introduction to the fundamentals of user experience.

 - Moving Forward with UX – Quiz 2

-Note: This post contains affiliate links, so if you do decide to enrol in the course, we’ll receive a percentage of the sale, to help pay the hosting bills.
+Note: This post contains affiliate links, so if you do decide to enrol in the course, we’ll receive a percentage of the sale (with no cost to you) to help pay the UX Mastery bills.